 Students obtain externships in a variety of ways, including applying for positions listed in the Law School's regularly updated Externship Database, applying directly to organizations of interest, attending WCL's annual Externship Fair, and working with the Program's faculty and staff to identify organizations of interest.

-*International students on an F-1 visa may be subject to limitations regarding externships and internships.
+*International students on an F-1 or J-1 visa may be subject to limitations regarding externships and internships.
 Please contact the Program for more complete details.

 Independent Study Credits